 days off

-The beginning of May in Poland encompasses three consequent holidays โ International Workersโ Day (ลwiฤto Pracy), Polish National Flag Day (Dzieล Flagi) and Constitution Day (ลwiฤto Konstytucji Trzeciego Maja).
+The beginning of May in Poland encompasses several holidays including – International Workers’ Day (Święto Pracy), Polish National Flag Day (Dzień Flagi) and Constitution Day (Święto Konstytucji Trzeciego Maja).
 Together, they form a long holiday weekend, known as Majowka.

-In many European countries, International Workersโ Day has been celebrated on May 1st since the end of the nineteenth century.
-In Poland, this holiday was first established in 1889, in order to commemorate the Haymarket Affair โ a major labor demonstration and protest that took place in the US in 1886.
+International Workers’ Day has been celebrated on May 1 since the end of the nineteenth century in many European countries.
+In Poland, this holiday was first established in 1889, in order to commemorate the Haymarket Affair – a major labor demonstration and protest that took place in the US in 1886.
 As weather usually gets better around this time, locals often opt for outdoor activities and family picnics.
-Occasional marches happen in major cities to promote workersโ rights.
+Occasional marches happen in major cities to promote workers’ rights.

-Polish National Flag day was introduced relatively recently, in 2004.
+Polish National Flag day on May 2 was introduced relatively recently, in 2004, to celebrate the country’s flag.
 On this date, the Day of the Polish Community Abroad is also celebrated.
 Many Poles live and work abroad, in wealthier EU countries.
 While May 2 is technically not a public holiday, many Poles take this day off because it is the only date in the calendar which occurs between two national holidays.
-Thus, it is assume that much of the country will simply stay closed from May 1-3.
+Thus, it is assumed that much of the country will simply stay closed from May 1-3.

-The adoption of the Polish Constitution is also considered to be one of the crucial points in the countryโs history and one of the countryโs major achievements.
-The oldest constitution in Europe (and second oldest in the world after the one in the US), it was first adopted in 1791.
-The official holiday, however, was only established in 1918, when Poland became independent after its partitioning and reinstituted its constitution.
-The holiday was not celebrated under the communist government, but later, closer to the collapse of the Soviet Union, the holiday was restored.
-These days, celebrations include parades (including an annual military parade) and speeches from national Polish leaders.
+Constitution Day on May 3 celebrates the adoption of the Polish Constitution, which is considered to be one of the country’s major achievements.
+The oldest constitution in Europe (and second oldest in the world after the US constitution), it was first adopted in 1791.
+The official holiday, however, was only established in 1918, when Poland became independent again and reinstituted its constitution.
+The holiday was cancelled under the communist government, but later, after the collapse of communism in Poland, the holiday was again restored.
+These days often see parades (including an annual military parade) and speeches from national Polish leaders.

 Pentecost

 Pentecost is a national holiday in Poland.
-Many churches hold special services on this day, while some Poles will decorate their homes with greenery, hoping that Godโs blessings will come to their families.
-This is based on the popular name of the holiday โ Zielone ลwiฤ tki, which can be literally translated as the Green Christmastide and is connected to the warm and green summer season.
+Many churches hold special services on this day, while some Poles will decorate their homes with greenery, hoping that God’s blessings will come to their families.
+This is based on the popular name of the holiday – Zielone Świątki, which can be literally translated as the Green Christmastide and is connected to the warm and green summer season.

 Corpus Christi

-If youโre in the street in Poland on the 60th day after Easter, you will likely get a chance to witness the celebrations of Corpus Christi โ a religious holiday with a long-standing tradition in Polish culture.
-The Both the English (which is actually Latin) and Polish names refer to the Body of Christ (God) and the holiday commemorates the belief in transubstantiation: that the bread taken for sacrament turns into the Body of Christ when taken.
+If you’re in the street in Poland on the 60th day after Easter, you will likely get a chance to witness the celebrations of Corpus Christi – a religious holiday with a long-standing tradition in Polish culture.
+Both the English (which is actually Latin) and Polish names refer to the Body of Christ (God) and the holiday commemorates the belief in transubstantiation: that the bread taken for sacrament turns into the Body of Christ.
 This major holiday is also celebrated in a number of other countries, including Austria, Croatia, Spain, and Portugal.

 The usual Corpus Christi program includes a Holy Mass and a solemn procession afterwards, which combines carrying a monstrance (a cross that also resembles a sun) under a canopy, singing religious hymns and scattering flower petals along the route.
 Some Poles will decorate their windows and balconies especially if they know that procession will be passing by their street.
 Note that because of the celebrations, some roads may be blocked for several hours.
 As Corpus Christi always falls on a Thursday, it may also open an opportunity for a long weekend.